Showing 1 - 1 OF 1

 Okinawa City Japan 96368-5134

-Because of strict Japanese laws, no vehicles manufactured after March 31, 1976 can be shipped to Okinawa unless they obtain a special waiver from the Commander US Forces Japan or component commanders.
-Keep in mind that the majority of requests to ship vehicles are denied.
+Keep in mind that your waiver can be denied.
 Even if you decide to ship a vehicle, plan on retrofitting your older vehicle so it can pass the Japanese inspection process.
 The costs associated with this process can easily exceed $1,000.
-Anyone considering shipping a vehicle should contact the Traffic Management Office for detailed information.
+Anyone considering shipping a vehicle should contact the traffic management office for detailed information.
 The embargo on vehicle transportation does not apply to motorcycles.

-For specific information on shipment of unaccompanied baggage and household goods for unaccompanied and accompanied personnel, refer to Personnel Weight Restrictions and Housing Policies.
+For specific information on shipment of unaccompanied baggage and household goods for unaccompanied and accompanied personnel, refer AFI24-604, Table A3.1, rules two and four.